serverless/serverless/README.md

 JAWS – The Javascript + AWS Stack
 =================================

-The scalable, reliable, cheap, javascript web application stack.
+The scalable, reliable, cheap, javascript web application stack, backed by AWS's best services.

+New tools come and go, meanwhile Amazon's keep getting better and they keep cutting costs.
+Use this for any starter project that you would to grow immensely and cheaply.

 This boilerplate is current under development...